boulder-on/JPassport/README.md

   - Code reorganization to hide classes that are not part of the API that a programmer needs to care about.
   - Fixed some issue passing booleans.
   - Added ErrorCapture
+  - Cleanup the code that writes a java class (PassportFactory.link_written())
+  - Deprecated the proxy implementation
 - 1.1.0-24
   - Add support for building classes with the Classfile API
 - 1.0.1-22